nsinorov/SoftUniMainPath/Programming Fundamentals C#/Objects and Classes - Lab/Students/README.md

 Input / Constraints

 Read information about some students, until you receive the "end" command.
 After that, you will receive a city name.

+Output

+Print the students who are from the given city in the following format: "{firstName} {lastName} is {age} years old."